Redevelopment & the Community

 Are there any special requirements for using TIF?

 Yes.
-TIF many only be used for redeveloping an area that is blighted, based on criteria contained in state law (see Section 1 for blight criteria).
+TIF may only be used for redeveloping an area that is blighted.
+Furthermore, this is based on criteria contained in state law (see Section 1 for blight criteria).

 How is the level of TIF funding for a project determined?

 The amount of TIF varies from project to project.
-In order to determine the level of TIF funding a project is eligible for PURA typically uses the lesser of three amounts—the financing gap, the TIF capacity of the project (how much sales and/or property tax increment it is expected to generate) or the eligible costs.
+In order to determine the level of TIF funding a project is eligible for PURA typically uses the lesser of three amounts.
+This includes the financing gap, the TIF capacity of the project (how much sales and/or property tax increment it is expected to generate), or the eligible costs.

 How long can TIF be used for a redevelopment project?

-The length of the period in which TIF may be used in a redevelopment project is tailored to each specific project.
+The length of time in which TIF may be used in a project is tailored to each specific project.
 The maximum length of a TIF project area is 25 years, but many have shorter durations.
-Once the monetary obligations related to a project are fulfilled, the increased revenues generated by the project revert to the normal taxing entities.
+Lastly, once the monetary obligations are fulfilled, the increased revenues revert to the normal taxing entities.

 Do property taxes increase to pay for a redevelopment project?